 The Institute for Transportation & Development Policy (ITDP) claims shared parking can go even further and reduce supply requirements by as much as 20-40%.
 However, the scenarios they describe requires fully public accessible parking.
 This means no private or reserved spaces and the elimination of free parking.

 ITDP explain a scenario in a mixed-use district where demand for spaces would vary by time of day between residential, office, shopping, and community facility demands.
 Their model of shared parking would require a city-wide approach including zoning reviews, parking usage reviews, and a shift “away from trying to satisfy all parking demands by increasing parking supply.”
 This model is most successful when the City adopts a culture of alternative transportation including public transit, cycling, and walking.

 Other shared parking opportunities

 Unbundling parking can also offer opportunities for creating shared parking scenarios.
-For example, a condominium development with a minimum parking requirement of two spaces per unit might consider unbundling the cost of the parking spaces to the condo owner.
-A condo owner pays less for a unit with one space instead of two and the developer rents the space to the public or a nearby business.
+For example, a condominium development has a minimum parking requirement of two spaces per unit.
+They might consider unbundling the cost of the parking spaces to the condo owner.
+A condo owner pays less for a unit with one space instead of two.
+The developer rents the space to the public or a nearby business.

-In neighbourhoods with residential permitting, understanding the occupancy rates during daytimes can allow municipalities to issue daytime permits to non-residents who work in the area.
-In this example, residents could park free, and the fee for non-resident permits could be set at a rate that maintains a desired 15% vacancy.
+In neighborhoods with residential permitting, understanding the occupancy rates during daytimes can allow municipalities to issue daytime permits to non-residents who work in the area.
+In this example, residents could park free, and the fee for non-resident permits set at a rate that maintains a desired 15% vacancy.

-Municipalities could allow for the leasing of shared spaces to help satisfy the minimum parking requirements for a new development.
-These decisions could be made at the early stages of development to help support more cost-effective infill opportunities.
+Municipalities could allow for the leasing of shared spaces to help satisfy the minimum parking requirements for new development.
+These are early-stage decisions of development to help support more cost-effective infill opportunities.